Unibrow: Culture and beauty

-In Tajikistan, a unibrow is viewed as an attractive quality in both men and women.
-For women, it is associated with virginity and purity and, in men, virility.
-If there is no unibrow present, or if it is weak, it is commonplace for women to use a kohl liner or a modern kajal pen to simulate a unibrow.

-Elsewhere

 The unibrow has largely been seen as undesirable in the Americas and Europe, with the hairs often plucked, shaved, or waxed away.

-The artist Frida Kahlo was famous for her unibrow, which she often depicted in self-portraits.
-Greek-Cypriot model Sophia Hadjipanteli is also known for her unibrow.
+Exceptions include the artist Frida Kahlo, famous for her unibrow, which she often depicted in self-portraits, and the Greek-Cypriot model Sophia Hadjipanteli.

-It is also the trademark of NBA player Anthony Davis, football player Marouane Fellaini and YouTuber ElectroBOOM.
-Famous boxer Roberto Elizondo also famously sported a unibrow during his professional boxing fighting days.
+The unibrow is also the trademark of the NBA player Anthony Davis, the football player Marouane Fellaini, and the YouTuber ElectroBOOM.
+The boxer Roberto Elizondo famously sported a unibrow during his professional career.

-Bert, Herry Monster, and Oscar the Grouch from Sesame Street, Muppets Sam Eagle, Statler and Animal, Tim Lockwood from Cloudy with a Chance of Meatballs, Spanky Ham from Drawn Together, Squilliam Fancyson from SpongeBob SquarePants, Helga Pataki from Hey Arnold!, and Baby Gerald from The Simpsons are fictional characters with a unibrow.

 Medicine

 Genetics

-The unibrow is a genetic trait.
-It is associated with the PAX3 gene.
+The unibrow is a genetic trait associated with the PAX3 gene; rare mutations of PAX3 have been shown to cause Waardenburg syndrome type 1 (85% of patients with this condition have a unibrow).

 Medical conditions

 A unibrow is part of normal human variation, but can also stem from developmental disorders.
 A unibrow is a recognized feature of Cornelia De Lange syndrome, a genetic disorder whose main features include moderate to severe learning difficulties, limb abnormalities such as oligodactyly (fewer than normal fingers or toes), and phocomelia (malformed limbs), and facial abnormalities including a long philtrum (the slight depression/line between the nose and mouth).

 Other medical conditions associated with a unibrow include: